elderfadeev/js-datepicker/README.md

 # js-datepicker
 Simple JavaScript date picker calendar.
 It is possible to use AJAX or to connect your own functions.
-See details at:

 This date picker calendar completely independent and easily integrated into any project and user friendly.